mizrael/davidguida.net/src/_posts/2021-02-07-blazor-gamedev-part-12-collision-detection.md

 <img src="https://i2.wp.com/i.stack.imgur.com/ZEmZ6.png?w=788&#038;ssl=1" alt="" data-recalc-dims="1" /> </figure>

-Unfortunately, this approach doesn&#8217;t scale very well when the number of entities increases drastically.
+Unfortunately, this approach doesn't scale very well when the number of entities increases drastically.

 ##### Imagine what would happen if we have more asteroids or we start shooting and we have to deal with each bullet.

 So what we can do?
 Well, one alternative (and there are many) is to use a <a href="https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm" target="_blank" rel="noreferrer noopener">divide-et-impera </a>approach.
-We&#8217;ll have two main steps, B_uild_ and _Check_.
+We'll have two main steps, B_uild_ and _Check_.

 When _building_ we start by dividing the screen into a regular grid.